ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We use `Refined.unsafeApply` when we can logically deduce that the contents of
-the string are already url encoded, bypassing any further checks.

 Disini, kita menggunakan `Refined.unsafeApply` ketika kita dapat menebak isi
 dari string sudah berupa url terkode.

-`ilist` is an example of simple typeclass derivation, much as we derived
-`Numeric[Complex]` from the underlying numeric representation.
-The
-`.intercalate` method is like `.mkString` but more general.

 `ilist` merupakan sebuah contoh dari penurunan sederhana dari kelas tipe,
 yang kurang lebih satu tingkat dengan penurunan `Numeric[Complex]` dari
 representasi numerik.
 Metoda `.intercalate` kurang lebih sama dengan `.mkString`
 namun lebih umum.

-A> `UrlEncodedWriter` is making use of the *Single Abstract Method* (SAM types)
-A> Scala language feature.
-The full form of the above is
-A>
 A> `UrlEncodedWriter` menggunakan *Single Abstract Method* (tipe SAM)
 A> yang merupakan fitur dari Scala.
 Secara lengkapnya bisa dilihat
 A>